PoopyButtHole47/.m3u8/README.md

 format for tvpass.org = tvpass.org/live/(channel-name)/(hd/sd definitions, CASE SENSITIVE!) (will redir to Subscription Nag when hd is defined at peak times)

-format for ppv.wtf = waw01-1gbe.fscdn.fun/(channel-name)/tracks-v1a1/mono.ts.m3u8
+format for ppv.wtf = waw01-1gbe.fscdn.fun/(channel-name, CASE SENSITIVE!)/tracks-v1a1/mono.ts.m3u8

 tracks-v1 = HD, no audio
 tracks-v2 = SD, no audio